-Many state auto insurance laws require some level of these coverages.
+State insurance laws may require some level of these auto coverages

-This coverage pays for the treatment of injuries to the driver and passengers of the policyholder’s car.
-At its broadest, PIP may cover medical payments, lost wages and the cost of replacing services normally performed by someone injured in an auto accident.
-It may also cover funeral costs.
+State insurance laws typically require medical coverage that pays for the treatment of injuries to the driver and passengers of the policyholder’s car.
+PIP may cover medical payments, lost wages, the cost of replacing services normally performed by someone injured in an auto accident and funeral costs.

 This auto insurance coverage pays for damage you (or someone driving the car with your permission) may cause to someone else’s property.
-Usually, this means damage to someone else’s car, but it also includes damage to lamp posts, telephone poles, fences, buildings or other structures your car hits.
+In addition to vehicle damage, it can include damage to lamp posts, telephone poles, fences, buildings or other structures your car hits.

-This coverage may reimburse you for loss due to theft or damage caused by something other than a collision with another car or object.
-Damage might be caused by fire, falling objects, earthquakes, windstorms, hail, floods, vandalism or contact with animals.
+A comprehensive insurance policy may reimburse you for loss due to theft or damage caused by something other than a collision, such as fire, falling objects, earthquakes, windstorms, hail, floods, vandalism or contact with animals.

-States do not require that you purchase collision or comprehensive coverage.
-If you have a car loan, your lender may insist you carry it until you repay your loan.
+States do not require that you purchase collision or comprehensive coverage; however, if you have a car loan, your lender may insist you carry it until your loan is paid off.